-By utilizing baby led weaning food prep, you’ll be able to cut out what can be seen as a large time commitment.
-BLW is a great way to introduce babies to solid foods, but it can be time consuming to create baby friendly meals each day.
-These baby led weaning meal prep tips will help you prepare BLW food for your little without spending hours each day chopping, steaming, and cooking.
+Baby led weaning food prep can help cut out what can be seen as a large time commitment.
+BLW is a great way to introduce babies to solid foods.
+But it can be time-consuming to create baby-friendly meals each day.
+These baby food prep tips will help you prepare BLW food for your little without spending hours each day chopping, steaming, and cooking.

-Eventually I came to my senses – what was I thinking, making each and every meal from scratch?
-Sure he was eating bits of what we were eating, which made his meals a little bit easier, but since I was very adamant about giving him a wide range of foods and some of my meals were not suited to babies (salt, processed, too spicy, I simply didn’t want to share….)
+Eventually, I came to my senses.
+What was I thinking, making each and every meal from scratch?
+Yes, he was eating bits of what we were eating, which made his meals a little bit easier.
+But I was very adamant about giving him a wide range of foods and some days I ate the same thing over and over. #momlife,

 Once I started a weekly baby led weaning food prep session, life got so much easier.